ehsd737/Data-Science-Assessment/README.md

 The script outputs a PCA plot helping to identify clusters of similar samples, a line plot for each of the selected genes of interest under each of the experimental conditions, and a heatmap for the genes of interest.

+### Introduction to the specific analysis
+Early human development and cell plasticity is still a relative black box in biological science.

+The script was specifically made to explore a bulk RNA-seq data set produced by Guo et al which established that alternative cell culture conditions allow human naive epiblast cells to differentiate into trophectoderm.
+This transition does not occur in mouse models; instead, cells from the zygote divide and later differentiate into either trophectoderm or inner cell mass cells.
+These inner cell mass cells then have a second lineage bifurcation, becoming either epiblast or hypoblast.

+This study shows that human epiblast cells do not obey the sequential lineage bifurcation developmental pathway seen in mouse, but instead the epiblast cell fate remains plastic for far longer.
+This suggests a degree of cell fate flexibility which may aid our understanding of early human development.